xma711/notebook/big_data/hadoop/README.md

 remove a file:
 	hadoop fs -rm full_path_to_the_file

-as you can see, it is exactly the same as linux command, except there is a "hadoop fs -" in front.\
+as you can see, it is exactly the same as Linux command, except there is a "hadoop fs -" in front.\

 compile code and run code